andrewbouras/RESIDUAL-INFLAMMATORY-RISK-IN-STATIN-TREATED-ADULTS-NHANES-ANALYSIS/manuscript/RIR_Manuscript_WithTablesAndFigures.md

 Participants were cross-classified into six groups based on LDL-C category (≤70, 70-130, >130 mg/dL) and statin use status (user, non-user).
 Additional stratification variables included glycemic status (normal, prediabetes, diabetes) and sex (male, female, self-reported).

+### Mortality Linkage and Survival Analysis

+For exploratory survival analysis, NHANES participants from cycles 2005-2016 were linked to the National Death Index (NDI) through December 31, 2019, using the NHANES Public-Use Linked Mortality Files.²⁰ Mortality status was determined through probabilistic matching to NDI records using social security number, name, date of birth, sex, race, and state of residence.
+The linkage methodology has been validated with sensitivity >95% and specificity >99%.²¹ Follow-up time was calculated from the date of NHANES examination to date of death or December 31, 2019, whichever occurred first.

+Cause of death was classified using International Classification of Diseases, 10th Revision (ICD-10) codes from the underlying cause of death field.
+Cardiovascular mortality was defined as ICD-10 codes I00-I09 (rheumatic heart disease), I10-I15 (hypertensive disease), I20-I25 (ischemic heart disease), I26-I51 (other heart disease), and I60-I69 (cerebrovascular disease).
+The mortality cohort was restricted to cycles 2005-2016, as 2017-2020 participants had insufficient follow-up time for mortality outcomes at the time of analysis.

+Among statin users in the mortality-linked cohort (n=1,714), Cox proportional hazards regression was used to estimate hazard ratios (HRs) for all-cause and cardiovascular mortality associated with hs-CRP ≥2 mg/L vs <2 mg/L. Models were adjusted for age, sex, and race/ethnicity.
+The proportional hazards assumption was evaluated using Schoenfeld residuals.
+Kaplan-Meier survival curves were constructed by hs-CRP status.
+Because this mortality analysis was not part of the original study design, results are presented as exploratory and should be interpreted with appropriate caution.

 ### Statistical Analysis

-All analyses incorporated NHANES complex survey design elements: primary sampling units (SDMVPSU), strata (SDMVSTRA), and sampling weights.¹² Fasting subsample weights (WTSAF2YR for 2005-2016; WTSAFPRP for 2017-2020) were used and divided by the number of cycles (n=5) to appropriately combine data across cycles.
-The lonely primary sampling unit adjustment was applied.
+All analyses incorporated NHANES complex survey design elements: primary sampling units (SDMVPSU), strata (SDMVSTRA), and sampling weights.¹² Fasting subsample weights (WTSAF2YR for 2005-2016; WTSAFPRP for 2017-2020) were used and divided by the number of cycles (n=5) to appropriately combine data across prevalence analyses.
+For mortality analyses, examination weights (WTMEC2YR) were used as fasting status was not required.
+The lonely primary sampling unit adjustment was applied to handle strata with single PSUs.

 For the primary analysis, survey-weighted prevalence of RIR was estimated among statin users with LDL-C <70 mg/dL with 95% confidence intervals (CIs) calculated using Taylor series linearization.
 The following exploratory analyses were pre-specified as hypothesis-generating: hs-CRP ≥2 mg/L prevalence across six LDL×statin groups, RIR prevalence by glycemic status, and sex-stratified prevalence and predictors.
 These analyses were not powered for formal interaction testing.